 If you are looking for a GREAT fun, engaging, team building activity, this Save Fred Activity is just that.
 Digital Classroom Games are another option and perfect for virtual or face-to-face learning.
 Have you been racking your brain on how to build relationships with students virtually?
 Digital Classroom Games and Morning Meetings are the answer to your question.
 Each can be implemented whether you are teaching online or face-to-face!

-are uplifting and encouraging for students.
+FREE Growth Mindset Posters are uplifting and encouraging for students.
 Give your students the gift of uplifting, positive thoughts each day.
-There are 15 posters in this resource.

 How often do you ask or remind students to be good listeners or encourage them to listen with their ears?
 Guess what?
 I do the same for my students.
 I can remember when a student didn’t complete a lesson correctly and I was frustrated.
 After talking with the student and listening, the student and I were able to quickly fix the problem.
 After proving myself to the student and keeping my word of always being here to help, that student began to trust me.
 Later on into the school year, the student opened up to me about his home life.
 His story broke my heart.